 Dental Treatment Options

-For mild to moderate sleep apnea, or if you can’t use a CPAP machine, Dr. Goyal can create a custom sleep guard or oral appliance.
+Dr. Sahil Goyal offers custom sleep guards or oral appliances for mild to moderate sleep apnea, or if you can’t use a CPAP machine.
 This device keeps your airway open while you sleep by holding your jaw in a better position for breathing.

-Patients like our custom night guards because they are discreet, comfortable, and easy to carry compared to a CPAP machine.
+Patients like our custom night guards because they’re discreet, comfortable, and easy to carry versus a CPAP machine.
 We make these guards using molds of your teeth to ensure they fit well and stay in place.
 Many people with sleep apnea also grind their teeth at night, a condition called bruxism.
-Bruxism is when you grind or clench your teeth while you sleep.

-It can wear down your teeth, cause gum problems, and lead to headaches.
+Bruxism can wear down your teeth, cause gum problems, and lead to headaches.
 While bruxism isn’t usually serious, it can signal other issues.
 You should treat it early to avoid long-term damage.
-A dental appliance like an occlusal splint or bite guard can help prevent grinding at night.
+A dental appliance like an occlusal splint or bite guard can help prevent this grinding at night.

 Non-medical Treatment Options

-You can also treat sleep apnea at home if you do not have life-threatening symptoms.
+You can also treat sleep apnea at home if you don’t have life-threatening symptoms.
 However, always consult with your doctor before assuming your diagnosis.
 At-home treatments may include:

 - Weight loss and exercise